hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/3-installing-mssql-mac.md

 To remove your docker container and image, follow the steps in sequence:

 * First stop the container - `docker stop mssql`
-* Remove the stopped container
+* Remove the stopped container:
    * To see all the stopped containers: `docker ps -a`
    * Now stop the container with its name: `docker rm mssql`
 * Remove the image